laudanhosseini/Final-Project/README.md

 Click [here](https://github.com/laudanhosseini/DH110-03/blob/6d0233b3c4941b23b696d0195aea992dd15c1feb/README.md ) for access to more information on the process, materials, and results of the contextual inquiry.

 Throughout the process, I saw that the user really emphasized her need for efficient online programs due to her demanding medical classes and the fact that college is fully remote currently.
 I found that she would have liked better organization on the homepage of the app, as it was very overwhelming and hard to navigate at first glance.
 She especially struggled with finding the search bar, as she was not sure what the icons for the Bookstores meant or if they were clickable; this was a main issue that the participant in the UT had as well.
-This gave me a lot of insight on adding additional tabs for the homepage instead of immediately jumping to the user's library of content, adding more filters for the search bar, and making buttons more clearly labeled on the hompage.
+This gave me a lot of insight on adding additional tabs for the homepage instead of immediately jumping to the user's library of content, adding more filters for the search bar, and making buttons more clearly labeled on the homepage.

 ### UX Storytelling
 UX storytelling helps us better understand the wants and needs of consumers for different websites, programs, or applications.
 By understanding the goals, motivations, challenges, and overall stories of potential users, we are able to understand their perceptions and enhance usability/accessibility.
 For this project, I am creating two personas and empathy maps for an online reading platform, such as Audible or Audiobooks HQ.
 I wanted to build one persona around the aspect of improving the advanced tool bar so that users can efficiently find the exact texts they are looking for as fast as possible.
 I wanted to build a second persona in order to tackle the structural and organizational issues of reading applications, namely in organizing the users' downloaded texts in a more sensible and interactive way.